psjbeisler/comvert/README.md

-cbr2z
+comvert
 =====
-A quick bash script to batch convert .cbr Comic Books to .cbz
+A quick bash script to batch convert digital Comic Books to differnt formats.

 Requires:

 7-Zip - http://www.7-zip.org/

-( Must be in the desired working directory before running. )

 - Removes Thumbs.db from archive, if found
 - Removes .DS_Store from archive, if found